BoyanK95/BoyanProperties/README.md

 **A MERN (MongoDB, Express, React, Node) Full Stack Real Estate Marketplace Project**

 Welcome to BoyanProperties, a full-stack web application designed to create a comprehensive Real Estate Marketplace.
-This project is built using the MERN stack, which includes MongoDB for the database, Express.js for the backend API, React for the frontend user interface, and Node.js for server-side logic.
+This project is built using the MERN stack, which includes MongoDB for the database, Express.js for the backend API, React for the frontend user interface, and Express for server-side logic.

 ## Project Overview 🔥